eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + scalar
 	- integer
 	- decimal fraction
-	- number in scientific notation
+	- number in scientific/exponential notation
 	- complex number
 + vector
 + matrix

-By default, numeric constants
+By default, numeric constants are internally represented in
+	*GNU Octave* "in double-precision floating point format," and complex constants are internally represented as "pairs of double-precision floating point values"
+	\cite[\S4, pp. 47]{Eaton2016a}.

+The imaginary part of a complex constant requires the `i` to be
+	appended

 ###	Built-in Data Types